Yum! Brands, Inc.

 YUM

-Brands operates in the quick-service restaurant industry, owning iconic brands like KFC, Pizza Hut, and Taco Bell.
-It is a global franchising leader, generating revenue primarily through royalties and fees from its vast network of franchise-operated restaurants.
+Brands operates in the restaurant industry, owning iconic quick-service brands like KFC, Pizza Hut, and Taco Bell.
+It functions as a global franchisor, deriving its strength from a massive scale and a powerful portfolio of beloved consumer brands.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily